levey/LeveyPopListView/README.md

 ### What's it?

-When your app have so many options to choose, LeveyPopListView is a alternative of UIActionSheet, hope it can help someone :)
+When your app have so many options to choose, LeveyPopListView is an alternative of UIActionSheet, hope it can help someone :)

 ### How to